Harsheet196/elitmus_project/README.md

   New user comes -->> Registered and Logged in -->> Database updated with new user -->> Game starts ->> USer completes the game -->> Logout

   Admin -->> Can visit Leaderboard and analyse

+Note For development purpose any user who logs in can access leaderboard

 ## Lets Look at the Game and what it Achieves:
 ### The First level: